preciofishbone/OmniaDocsG2/blocks/button-link/action-button-65/index.rst

 + Sign Up: Used by the logged in user to register for an event.
 + Sign Up Other: Used by the logged in user to register others - colleagues or external partners - for an event.
-+ Add To Outlook: In the case Event Management is set up to use a specific calendar, this button can added to make it possible for users to add the event to their personal calendar.
++ Add To Outlook: In the case Event Management is set up to use a specific calendar, this button can be added to make it possible for users to add the event to their personal calendar.
 + Cancel: Used by the logged in user to cancel the registration he or she has made in their own name, ie done by using the button "Sign Up".

-For more information about how the buttons and more works for Event Management, see: :doc:`Working with Events </working-with-events/index>`
+For more information about how the buttons, and more works for Event Management, see: :doc:`Working with Events </working-with-events/index>`

 Invite co-authors
 -------------------